Telekom Deutschland: 2G and 3G network expansion (2000-2010)

 In June 2000, T-Mobil became the first mobile network operator in the world to launch a GPRS network.
 The C-Netz network was switched off in the same year.

 In February 2002, DeTeMobil Deutsche Telekom MobilNet GmbH was renamed to T-Mobile Deutschland GmbH.
 In July of the same year, T-Mobile launched the Multimedia Messaging Service (MMS).

 On 1 March 2007, then Deutsche Telekom CEO René Obermann announced that the group's brand identity would be radically simplified from summer 2007 onwards meaning T-Home became the universal brand for Deutsche Telekom's fixed-line services.

-On 19 June 2007, T-Mobile switched on the High Speed Packet Access (HSPA) network in high density connection areas, it allowed download speeds of up to 7.2 Mbps.
-In 2008, T-Mobile's EDGE network was upgraded to allow up to 260 Kbps download speeds.
+On 19 June 2007, T-Mobile switched on the High Speed Packet Access (HSPA) network in high density connection areas, it allowed download speeds of up to 7.2 Mbit/s.
+In 2008, T-Mobile's EDGE network was upgraded to allow up to 260 kbit/s download speeds.